acorello/Contacts.app/README.md

 ## Project Non-Goals

+- be a production-realistic example
 - authentication and security features
 - data-persistance
 - DRY-out all the things
-- be an example of production-ready architecture
 - …etc

 ## Constraints